Deadly Shooting Shocks Australia, Known For Tough Gun Control Laws

 Australian Prime Minister Scott Morrison called the shooting a "terrible act of violence."

 Australia tightened its gun laws after a mass shooting at Port Arthur in the state of Tasmania in 1996.
-A 28-year-old man armed with a semiautomatic rifle killed 35 people at the popular tourist destination.
+A 28-year-old man armed with a semi-automatic rifle killed 35 people at the popular tourist destination.

 After the massacre, Australia cracked down on firearms.
 It bought back hundreds of thousands of weapons through a national program, banned automatic and semi-automatic weapons and required long waiting periods on gun purchases.
 People with unregistered firearms risk hefty fines and prison sentences.
 Some 57,000 illegal weapons were collected in a three-month amnesty in 2017 alone, the government said.